DavidThien/IDE-IT/README.md

   * Responsible for evaluating document changes detected within a single document editor window.
 When document changes are detected, the Evaluator will cycle through each feature evaluation function, passing the document change event information.
 If a feature evaluation function returns true (indicating that the user has neglected to use the respective feature), it will notify the EvaluatorManager with the unique ID string of the feature that was triggered.
 * DocumentChangesTracker
   * An extension of IDocumentListener from the Eclipse Plugin API.
 Created when a new Evaluator is assigned to a document editor window.
 Responsible for listening for changes made within that document editor window.
 When changes are detected, the DocumentChangesTracker will pass the change information back to the Evaluator.

-## Future Plans

-Future plans for IDE-IT include supporting more Eclipse features.
-We plan to support at least the following list:

-* Block Commenting
-* Adding import statements using “shift-cmd-o”
-* Removing unnecessary/unused import statements using “shift-cmd-o”
-* Correcting indentation
-* Refactor code base by renaming a variable throughout the entire project